luloxi/PunkSociety/README.md

 **🛒 Marketplace**:

-- Allow minting posts to mainnet
+- Allow minting posts to mainnet and give income to users
-- First minters of a post get a share the income from sales.
+- First minters of a post (if not the original creator) get a share the income from mints.
-- Collects fees from mints.
+- Bun3 collects fees from mints.

 # 🐰 Features